A difficult decision, a quandary,

 - Riding into the Sunset: Hot Air ends with the twins leaving Nod's Limbs in a hot-air balloon as the sun rises.

 - Samus Is a Girl: The Mason, aka Eugenia Smithy.
+The twins assume she's male up until her face is revealed.

 - Saving the World: The plot of the Nodyssey books.